Is Summer Even More Dangerous For Driving Than Winter?

 Although the majority of people associate dangerous driving conditions with snow, ice and dark nights, it is clear through the number of accidents in summer that this is not exclusively the case.

-Furthermore, with the added responsibility of driving a WAV, and the size and weight of the vehicle making it harder to manoeuvre around tricky areas, it is vitally important to concentrate and keep safe on the roads this summer.
+Furthermore, with the added responsibility of driving a Wheelchair Accessible Vehicle, and the size and weight of the vehicle making it harder to manoeuvre around tricky areas, it is vitally important to concentrate and keep safe on the roads this summer.
 This is why we’ve compiled a list of top tips for summer driving.

 - If you use winter tyres, these should be changed to all-season tyres to avoid rapid wear.